brigand/supertest/Readme.md

 ### .expect(function(res) {})

   Pass a custom assertion function.
 It'll be given the response object to check.
-If the response is ok, it should return falsy, most commonly by not returning anything.
-If the check fails, throw an error or return a truthy value like a string that'll be turned into an error.

-  Here the string or error throwing options are both demonstrated:
+If the check fails, throw an Error.

   ```js
   request(app)